Maxlinn/LLaVA-4V/README.md

 - https://huggingface.co/datasets/Lin-Chen/ShareGPT4V, sharegpt4v_instruct_gpt4-vision_cap100k.json
     - Pure golden captioning instructions by prompting GPT4V.
     - NOTE: we removed 5637 ill examples from it which contains 'sa_', see examples at #Ill examples of ShareGPT4V.
-    - NOTE: we removed 4 examples which 'image' is not exist in their provided images. see at #No-exist examples of ShareGPT4V.
+    - NOTE: we removed 4 examples which 'image' is not exist in their provided images. see at #Non-exist examples of ShareGPT4V.
     - Contains images from
         - coco train2017
         - llava pretrain